edx/edx-arch-experiments/edx_arch_experiments/kafka_consumer/docs/decisions/0002_kafka_consumer_command.rst

 Consequences
 ------------

-* If the new consumer is supporting a backend service that is not yet deployed using Kubernetes, care must be taken to ensure consumers are deployed with the rest of the app.
-For example, if the backend service is deployed to AWS instance.
-Considerations need to be made if one part of this deployment breaks, but not another part.
+* If the new consumer is supporting a backend service that is not yet deployed using Kubernetes, for example, as an AWS instance, care must be taken to ensure consumers are deployed with the rest of the app.
+Considerations need to be made if one part of this deployment breaks, but not another.

 Rejected Alternatives
 ---------------------